jonathanwong/Flicks/README.md

 The following **optional** features are implemented:

 - [X] Add a tab bar for **Now Playing** and **Top Rated** movies.
-- [ ] Implement segmented control to switch between list view and grid view.
+- [O] Implement segmented control to switch between list view and grid view. *(used just a plain text bar button item)*
-- [] Add a search bar.
+- [X] Add a search bar.
 - [X] All images fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
 - [ ] Customize the highlight and selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar.

 The following **additional** features are implemented: